About the Challenge Challenge Description Submission Winning Teams Organizers Contact

 • Task 2: Participants are asked to build that is both robust to adversarial attacks, and also performs well on clean test samples.

-More details about the underlying tasks will be in the accompanying CodaBench competition.
+More details about the underlying tasks are provided in the accompanying Codabench competitions (Task 1 and Task 2).

 Sources